 Many of the veterans who are in need of specific things even other than medical go there for assistance.
-They still need blankets of all sizes, cotton socks, summer wear such as heavy T-shirts, pullovers ... for men and women veterans.
+They now need summer weight blankets of all sizes, cotton socks, summer wear such as heavy T-shirts, pullovers ... for men and women veterans.
 Larger sizes especially needed.
 Personal care items are always needed.
 We continue collecting any and all items and hope that you will think of our veterans who sacrificed so much to maintain our freedom when donating.
 So many are really having a tough time right now and would be so grateful for your help.

 Wheeler Mission is in need of just about everything in clothing and personal care items.
 Items go out as fast as they come in.

-Time to consider cleaning out your closets and donating unused items to those in need.
+Time to consider some spring cleaning of your closets and donating unused items to those in need.
 The food seems to run out of their inventory at most food pantries so quickly that many of their shelves are nearly bare days after the donations are dropped off.
 Please try to get more food and clothing to us.
-Remember, we can have your donations picked up by Daris and her sidekick Sue.
-We've added a couple more ladies to help out and all were kept very busy the past few months but the need is still strong.
+Remember, we can have your donations picked up by Daris and her sidekicks Connie and Allison We've added now a number of ladies to help out and all were kept very busy the past few months but the need is still strong.

 The Back to School initiative has been successful since its inception.
-Please keep those donations of boxes of Kleenex and anti-bacterial gel coming ... colds and seasonal allergies never seem to end.
-We have been stocking up during these past months but the need continues throughout the year especially now with the US facing this Covid-19 health crisis.
+Please keep those donations of boxes of Kleenex and anti-bacterial gel coming ... colds and allergy seem to be all year round and never end.
+We have been stocking up as much as we can but the need continues throughout the year especially now with the US facing this Covid-19 health crisis.
 Sanitizers with a minimum of 70% ethanol or alcohol are the FDA approved sanitizers which kill 99.99% of the germs.
 Sanitizers with less than 70% ethanol or alcohol are only minimally effective but considered better than nothing at all.

 Continuing Need: There is still a strong need for food donations to feed the children through the year.
 While parents may still be working during this pandemic, many kids are left to prepare meals for themselves ... so we encourage items that the children can prepare for themselves or with items that require little preparation.
 You can help shore up that deficiency by donating the following types of foods that kids can handle.
-Canned items such as chili, soups, stews, canned fruits and veggies, canned tuna or chicken, macaroni, pastas, pasta sauces and of course, any kind of healthy treats .. which are quick and easy for them to prepare, along with being nutritious.
+Canned items such as chili, soups, stews, canned fruits and veggies, canned tuna or chicken, macaroni, pastas, pasta sauces and of course, any kind of healthy treats and snacks which are quick and easy for them to prepare, along with being nutritious.

 We have received calls regarding perishable foods and what food items can be donated.
 Our food pantries find these to be the best and would like the following: